Annotation-Difficulty-Annotator-Bias/Predicting-Annotation-Difficulty-to-Mitigate-Annotator-bias/README.md

-# Predicting Annotation Difficulty to Mitigate Annotator bias
+# Predicting Annotation Difficulty to Mitigate Annotator Bias
-This is the code repository for the master thesis Predicting Annotation Difficulty to Mitigate Annotator bias.
+This is the code repository for the master thesis Predicting Annotation Difficulty to Mitigate Annotator Bias.
 The thesis investigates the demographic factors of annotator bias and presents a novel approach to mitigate this bias efficiently.

 This thesis presents an annotation approach where tweets with unambigous sentiment is annotated using a single annotator setup and ambigous tweets are labeled using five annotators.
 To identify the two classes, a machine learning algorithm is used.